nerdreich/wiki.md/docs/filters.md

 # Filter chains

 Before wiki.md delivers content to the browser, it will go through a series of chains of filters to (post)process it.
-Themes can add their own filters to chains to expand functionality of the wiki.
+[Themes](themes_create.md) and [plugins](plugins_create.md) can add their own filters to chains to expand functionality of the wiki.

 The following chains exist: